Who says you have to spend money to get more traffic?

 In addition to that, it pulls keywords from a few different sources such as Google Suggest and its own database, it shows you all of the keywords your competition ranks for, and it provides keyword suggestions based on questions, comparisons, and prepositions.

-My favorite feature of Ubersuggest’s keyword research capabilities is that it not only can you see how competitive a term is, but it also tells you how many links the average ranking website contains.
+My favorite feature of Ubersuggest’s keyword research capabilities is that not only can you see how competitive a term is, but it also tells you how many links the average ranking website contains.
+Here’s how you do that:

 What’s also unique about Ubersuggest is that it provides local keyword suggestions.
 This is great if you are trying to do local SEO.